 When bad things happen, sometimes we get stuck ruminating about these events, thinking about what happened — or could have happened — over and over.

 Often it’s these ruminative thought cycles that drive our emotions up, and not the actual event itself.
-So to control these emotions, we usually just need to stop having the thoughts that are creating them.
+So to control your emotions, we usually just need to stop having the thoughts that are creating them.
 Of course, that’s easier said than done.

 One strategy is to play “I Spy.”
 It might seem silly, but naming different objects you see around the room can help you redirect your thoughts to other more mundane things, so that your emotions can get a rest and start to calm down.